Thousands roll out mats to celebrate Yoga Day in Texas, other US states | Entertainment

 - United States

-Thousands of yoga enthusiasts rolled out their colorful mats to stretch, twist, and bend their bodies in complex postures, perform deep breathing exercises, and salute the Sun across Texas and other US states to mark the 8th International Yoga Day.
+Thousands of yoga enthusiasts rolled out their colourful mats to stretch, twist and bend their bodies in complex postures, perform deep breathing exercises and salute the Sun across Texas and other US states to mark the 8th International Yoga Day.

-Returning to an in-person format this year, the lush green lawns of Discovery Green Park in Downtown Houston, amidst high-rise buildings, were transformed, into a sprawling exercise area for the yoga demonstration session on Tuesday evening, where experienced yogis and curious newcomers alike, flexed their bodies and minds despite hot and humid weather.
+Returning to an in-person format this year, the lush green lawns of Discovery Green Park in Downtown Houston, amidst high rise buildings, was transformed, into a sprawling exercise area for the yoga demonstration session on Tuesday evening, where experienced yogis and curious newcomers alike, flexed their bodies and minds despite hot and humid weather.

 The International Day of Yoga is observed on June 21 every year across the world which underlines the global significance of yoga and its benefits as a holistic approach to health and well-being.
 This year's theme is 'Yoga for Harmony' with an emphasis on “promoting sustainable lifestyle in harmony with planet earth”.

 ''People around the world embraced yoga to stay healthy and rejuvenated during the pandemic.
-The practice of Yoga helps in boosting the respiratory and immune system, dealing with lifestyle-related diseases, stress, and anxiety, and leading a healthy life.
+The practice of Yoga helps in boosting the respiratory and immune system, dealing with lifestyle related diseases, stress, anxiety and for leading a healthy life.

 The free event had everything for yoga lovers from interactive yoga sessions and demonstrations to collective yoga sessions for harmony and peace consisting of asanas (yoga postures), relaxation, pranayama (breathing exercises) as well as meditation.

-Since June 15, the consulate has been organizing a series of yoga sessions and webinars across Houston, Dallas, Irving, Pearland, San Antonio, Arkansas, and Oklahoma.
-Another community session is scheduled for June 25 at the San Antonio Riverwalk in collaboration with the American Association of Physicians of Indian Origin (AAPI), followed by a session with Indian Association of Oklahoma state, and a concluding session on June 26 in Houston.
+Since June 15, the consulate has been organising a series of yoga sessions and webinars across Houston, Dallas, Irving, Pearland, San Antonio, Arkansas and Oklahoma.
+Another community session is scheduled for June 25 at San Antonio River walk in collaboration with American Association of Physicians of Indian Origin (AAPI), followed by session with India Association of Oklahoma state, and concluding session June 26 in Houston.

 The sunrise celebration has spread to other Disney properties around the globe since yoga enthusiasts started it at the Florida resort in 2016.
 More than 1,700 Disney workers spread out their yoga mats in front of Cinderella's Castle in Florida, while another 1,000 workers started their morning with yoga in front of Sleeping Beauty Castle at Disneyland Resort in California.